 If you’re thinking about getting into knife making as a hobby or even a future profession, you’ll want to invest in the right tools.
-This guide goes over the best beginner tools for knife makers, which can get you started and keep you going until you’re ready to buy more advanced pieces of equipment.
+This guide goes over the best beginner tools for knife makers, as well as more advanced equipment for seasoned knife makers.
+The beginner essentials can get you started and keep you going until you’re ready to buy more advanced pieces of equipment.

-It doesn’t matter whether you plan on making utility knives, a basic hunting knife, or something more complex like a Bowie knife- you’ll need the basics to get started.
+It doesn’t matter whether you plan on making utility knives, a basic hunting knife, or something more complex like a Bowie knife - you’ll need the basic knife making tools to get started.
 Before you know it, you’ll be making more than a basic project knife and will be well on your way to using more advanced techniques.

 Over time, your drawing skills may improve to the point where you can create a decent knife silhouette, but until then, a computer can yield professional-looking results that lead to a beautiful knife.